 In 1808 Count Razumovsky, another of Beetheven's supporters to whom he dedicated his op.59 quartets, asked Schuppanzigh to create the finest quartet in Europe.
 Surely, having played the viola, his first-hand knowledge of the instrument also contributed to his role as a quartet leader and to the quality of the performances.

 From 1816 to 1823 he lived in Russia, in St Petersburg, where he promoted Beethoven's music.
 Back in Vienna he continued his activity as a quartet player.

 Beethoven used to tease him incessantly and called him Falstaff because he (Schuppanzigh) was quite fat.
 Nevertheless, Beethoven respected Schuppanzigh as a musician and there are testimonies of Schuppanzigh's suggestions used by Beethoven.
 Schuppanzigh's quartet was responsible for the premiere of several Beethoven's quartets.
 Also in 1824 he led the orchestra and helped to organize the concert for the first performance of the Ninth Symphony and parts of the Missa solemnis.

-Nowadays Schuppanzigh is remembered only in relation to Beethoven, still another important fact about him is that he was one of the first musicians to make his living and reputation mainly as a quartet player.
+Nowadays he is remembered only in relation to Beethoven.
+Still, another noteworthy fact about him is that he was one of the first musicians to make his living and reputation mainly as a quartet player.